Legend-Master/simple-p2p-vpn/README.md

 - Broadcast support, it can be used to play some old games in LAN mode multiplayer
 - No encryption, it doesn't provide a secure tunnel like other VPNs
-- Currently client is only supported on x86_64 Windows, and server is only supported on x86_64 Windows and x86_64 Linux
+- Currently only support x86_64 Windows and Linux
+- No Mac support because I don't own one

 > Currently working in progress, just a proof of concept